Chad Booc: Legacy

 Vice presidential aspirant Senator Kiko Pangilingan said that impunity in the country must stop, after reading a placard demanding justice for Chad Booc and 'New Bataan 5' in a campaign sortie in March 2022.

 On April 4, 2022, commemorating forty days after the massacre, religious people, students, and other advocates conducted an ecumenical service and tree-planting ceremony in front of Melchor Hall, the engineering building in UP Diliman.
 A day before, youth mass organizations such as Student Christian Movement of the Philippines, Anakbayan, and League of Filipino Students launched a surprise 'lightning rally' in front of Camp Aguinaldo to condemn the AFP.

 The death of Booc and his four other companions have been denounced by Greenpeace, UP Cebu University Student Council, former Bayan Muna Representative Neri Colmenares, Bagong Alyansang Makabayan, Karapatan, International Coalition for Human Rights in the Philippines, Anakbayan USA, IBON Foundation, many of whom also denounced the state of impunity and instances of red-tagging under President Duterte and NTF-ELCAC.
 Protests were launched by groups to condemn the massacre and the AFP.
 These include in UP Cebu on February 26 and in UP Diliman on March 6.

 The University of the Philippines particularly its College of Engineering has described Booc as a 'hero' as they demanded an unbiased investigation on the New Bataan massacre, urging human rights and denouncing counter-insurgency.

-Booc has encouraged other youth to integrate in marginalized communities and volunteer with them.
+Booc encouraged other youth to integrate in marginalized communities and volunteer with them.

+Booc was posthumously honored as the Most Distinguished Awardee at the 7th Gawad Bayani ng Kalikasan, held by the Center for Environmental Concerns in December 2022.